LaunchCodeEducation/gis-devops/content/topics/js-array-methods/_index.md

 Students definitely know what each one does, their syntax, and their purpose.
 But from the notes I think they would say the benefit is abstraction?
 Is that what we want them to take away from array methods?

-If not I would recommend another benefits slides, or a recap slide that talks about why the array methods are beneficial. -->
+If not I would recommend another benefits slides, or a recap slide that talks about why the array methods are beneficial.

+response:

+great points. i think the benefits are
+- reduced verbosity (chance of error)
+- reusability (cbs are portable if defined externally)
+- immutability (following a FP principle)
+-->

 ### Capabilities